-Lookup NU author(s): Dr Manuel Pazos Don Pedro
+Lookup NU author(s): Dr Katharina Pazos Don Pedro

 Full text for this publication is not currently held within this repository.
 Alternative links are provided below where available.

 © 2019, Springer Nature Switzerland AG.
 The peptidoglycan sacculus is a net-like polymer that surrounds the cytoplasmic membrane in most bacteria.
 It is essential to maintain the bacterial cell shape and protect from turgor.
 The peptidoglycan has a basic composition, common to all bacteria, with species-specific variations that can modify its biophysical properties or the pathogenicity of the bacteria.
 The synthesis of peptidoglycan starts in the cytoplasm and the precursor lipid II is flipped across the cytoplasmic membrane.
 The new peptidoglycan strands are synthesised and incorporated into the pre-existing sacculus by the coordinated activities of peptidoglycan synthases and hydrolases.
 In the model organism Escherichia coli there are two complexes required for the elongation and division.
 Each of them is regulated by different proteins from both the cytoplasmic and periplasmic sides that ensure the well-coordinated synthesis of new peptidoglycan.

 Publication type: Book Chapter

 Publication status: Published

 Place Published: New York

 Library holdings: Search Newcastle University Library for this item